alexpovel/srgn/README.md

 Hello YOU!
 ```

+### Multiple scopes

-Similarly, multiple scopes can be specified.
-If two are given, the one applied first is
+Similarly, up to two scopes can be specified.
+If both are given, the one applied first
-**language grammar-aware**, and can scope syntactical elements of source code (think,
+is **language grammar-aware**, and can scope syntactical elements of source code (think,
 for example, "all bodies of `class` definitions in Python").
 The second scope, the
 regular expression pattern, is then **applied only *within* that first scope**.
 This
 enables search and manipulation at precision not normally possible using plain regular